ahnpj/peterahn/README.md

 <b>About Me</b>

 I’m CompTIA Security+ certified and completed the Google Cybersecurity Professional Certificate.
-I’ve also worked through TryHackMe material and several blue-team–focused courses, but I prefer learning through doing, not just watching or reading, and most of this repository reflects that approach.
+I’ve also worked through TryHackMe material and several blue-team–focused courses, but I prefer learning by doing rather than just watching or reading.
+Most of this repository reflects that hands-on approach.

 Coming from a writing background, clear thinking and clear communication have always been at the center of my work.
-That shows up in how I structure my labs, why I annotate things heavily, and how I try to explain the “why” behind every step.
-The goal isn’t to copy a walkthrough; it’s to show how I reason through something.
+That shows up in how I structure my labs, annotate them, and explain the “why” behind each step.
+The goal isn’t to copy a walkthrough—it’s to demonstrate how I reason through a problem and what I learn along the way.

 ---